HyunCafe/contribute-practice/README.md

 This repository is the perfect starting point for those new to coding or open-source contribution.
 Here, you'll get hands-on practice with the basics of GitHub collaboration - from forking and cloning a repository to pushing changes and creating pull requests.

-We've prepared a set of straightforward tasks to guide you through each step of the contribution process, complete with detailed instructions.
+I have prepared a set of straightforward tasks to guide you through each step of the contribution process, complete with detailed instructions.
 Ready to embark on your open-source journey?
 Fork this repository, clone it to your local system, and let's dive in!
-<br><br><br>
+<br><br>

 ## Objectives